View all categories

 Menopause and Depression Risk

 If you're experiencing perimenopausal or menopausal mood swings, the good news is that you have several options for treating them.
-Be sure to talk to your doctor to find out which treatments or combination of treatments might work best for you and your personal health history.
+Be sure to talk to your healthcare provider to find out which treatments or combination of treatments might work best for you and your personal health history.

 Diet